 CyberGhost is full access made simple.
 This provider aims to deliver a streamlined user experience without watering down any of its core functionality.
 Right off the bat, CyberGhost makes things easy with a quick, simple installation.
 Then, you get 6 simple profiles already setup for their respective use-cases.
 They’re all great, giving you the best settings for things like surfing or torrenting anonymously, unblocking basic websites and streaming services, and protecting your Wi-Fi connection – but CyberGhost’s “Choose my VPN server” is the one for you to unblock betting sites.
 By applying this profile, you can quickly search through and select the server in the country of your site.

-But, as mentioned, CyberGhost doesn’t lose functionality in favor of simplicity – 256-bit AES encryption locks down your activity, an immaculate login policy ensures your privacy (they don’t even keep your email), and a network nearly 3,200 servers strong gives you more options than you’ll need.
+But, as mentioned, CyberGhost doesn’t lose functionality in favor of simplicity – 256-bit AES encryption locks down your activity, an immaculate login policy ensures your privacy (they don’t even keep your email), and a network nearly 5,500 servers in 80 countries strong gives you more options than you’ll need.

-PrivateVPN is small but mighty – 80+ servers in 59 countries give you access to many geo-restricted sites and applications.
+PrivateVPN is small but mighty – around 150 servers in 60+ countries give you access to many geo-restricted sites and applications.
 PrivateVPN is sleek and lightweight, but offers top-of-the-line 256-bit AES encryption, plus an automatic kill switch and DNS leak protection – so you lose nothing in security.
 A location in privacy-friendly Sweden and sturdy zero-logging policy ensure that your information is never logged or shared.

 PrivateVPN is compatible on desktops, browser extensions, smartphones, tablets, and even Fire TV.
 With no-frills, you an easily select a server in the country of your choice and start placing your bets within minutes.

 Read our full PrivateVPN review.